Activity: Checking-In

 Check out this video from friends Abrar and Mohammed to learn Show You Care in action.

-Abrar: Hi, my name is Abrar
+Arbar: Hi, my name is Arbar

 According to Be There, how should you create a safe environment for someone struggling with their mental health?